 Many people head straight for Glendalough which is a wonderful place, but it gets very crowded.
 If you were to go there on a bank holiday Monday in October, you’ll find almost as many people as you would Christmas Eve on Grafton street.

 But there is a lot more to Wicklow than just Glendalough, beautiful and all as it is.
-Wicklow has one of the biggest National parks in Ireland and it is less than an hour’s drive from the Spire in O’Connell Street.
-Wicklow’s National park covers 20,000 hectares and is mostly bog, mountain and heath.
+Wicklow has one of the biggest National Parks in Ireland and it is less than an hour’s drive from the Spire in O’Connell Street.
+Wicklow’s National Park covers 20,000 hectares and is mostly bog, mountain, and heath.
 Here you can find many beautiful walking trails and lakes.
 Wicklow is also covered in forests and Coillte, the national forestry agency, makes these forests very accessible to people through developing walks and bike trails.
 One such forest is Ballinastoe Woods on the road between Enniskerry and Roundwood.
 These woods have many kilometres of path ways that are great for walking.
 The uppermost walking trail brings you out to a beautiful view above Lough Tay and the former Guinness estate at Luggala.
-This forest also has a 16 kilometre systems of bike trail.
+This forest also has a 16 kilometre system of bike trails.

 Grade: Moderate, the route is marked with Red arrows

 Grade: Moderate to Hard, involves a lot of uphill.
 Route is marked with Red discs with a footprint.

 The Sugar Loaf is a very distinctive mountain, visible from the coast or inland Wicklow.
 It is a popular walk for families and has lovely views from the summit.
 The last part of the climb is a scramble so good footwear and some care are required to enjoy the outing.

 Estimated time: 1 – 1.5hrs